chriseaton/nunjucks-command/README.md

 # Nunjucks-Command

 A simple Nunjucks command-line (CLI) tool to compile and watch templates into static HTML files.

+In addition to rendering files with an input JSON blob, there is built-in support for a couple useful features:

-Adds support for in-file JSON front-matter via a custom nunjucks extension.
+- Support for front-matter in your nunjucks templates.
+- Auto-generated template file slugs can be auto-injected into template data during render.

-Not locked to any version of nunjucks, uses async/await, and has a small dependency list.
+- This package is not locked to any version of nunjucks, uses async/await, and has a minimal dependency list.

 ## Installation